 Brands must have received at least 30 responses to be included, so not all brands available in the market have been compared in this survey.
 The brands rated in this survey are listed below in order of best overall satisfaction.

 German appliance manufacturer Bosch is synonymous with quality and design, and many of its models are made in Germany.
-Its range of 20 dishwashers incorporates both two and three-rack options and include cutlery baskets.
-Bosch’s dishwashers are split between integrated and standalone units and boast features such as EcoSilence Drive, for whisper quiet operation, wireless connectivity and HygienePlus, an extra-hot hygienic rinse.
+Its range of 22 dishwashers incorporates both two- and three-rack options and include cutlery baskets.
+Bosch’s dishwashers are split between integrated and standalone units and boast features such as EcoSilence Drive, for whisper quiet operation, wireless connectivity and HygienePlus, an extra-hot rinse.

-Fisher & Paykel is a brand synonymous with appliances in NZ, especially the dishdrawer dishwasher, which it invented – a type of dishwasher that 22% of those in our survey own.
-Across its four ranges – the 5, 7, 9, and 11 Series – Fisher & Paykel retails 33 different models.
+Fisher & Paykel is a brand synonymous with appliances in NZ, especially the dishdrawer dishwasher.
+Across its four ranges – the 5, 7, 9, and 11 Series – Fisher & Paykel retails 37 different models.

-The options range from single dishdrawer 7-place units and 14-place dishwashers, from around $1900, up to double dishdrawer machines for over $3700, in a choice of freestanding, built-under or integrated models.
+The options range from single dishdrawer 7-place units and 14-place dishwashers, up to double dishdrawer machines, in a choice of freestanding, built-under or integrated models.

 All Fisher & Paykel dishwashers earn energy ratings of between 3.5 and 4.5 stars and water ratings of between 4.5 and 5.5 stars, and boast functions including extra-hot sanitise wash cycles, special dry settings for plastics and flexible internal layouts.

-Rounding out this year’s ratings table, Haier earns 3 Stars for Overall Satisfaction.
-While not a stand-out result, a 3-Star rating means that the brand scored at least six out of ten in that category, indicating that Haier’s consumers are still happy with the performance of their purchases.
+Rounding out this year’s ratings table, Haier earns 3-Star ratings across all our award categories.
+While not a stand-out result, a 3-Star rating isn’t a measure of dissatisfaction.
+Rather Haier’s tally of 3-Star ratings indicates that its consumers are still happy with their dishwasher purchases.

 Haier was founded in China in 1984 and is the owner of Fisher & Paykel.
 Here in NZ, the brand is often considered a cheaper alternative to Fisher & Paykel products, delivering great design and features at an affordable price.